How to Earn a Culinary Degree from Home

 How Does Online Culinary School Work?

 Online culinary school is more like traditional learning than you might think.
-Much like in a classroom, online students at Escoffier can complete coursework, receive personalized feedback, attend live sessions, and participate in hands-on activities, including a hands-on industry externship.
+Much like in a classroom, online students at Escoffier can complete coursework, receive personalized feedback, attend live sessions, and participate in a hands-on industry externship.

-Online lessons are often supplemented with reading and video content, and arguably the most important piece–practice!
-Each week, students can complete assignments from their own kitchens, documenting progress with photos and notes.
+Online lessons are supplemented with reading and video content, and arguably the most important piece—practice!
+Each week, students complete assignments from their own kitchens, documenting progress with photos and notes.

 “The chef instructors are all amazing.
 They have tutoring and workshops and they answer all of your questions with so much dedication.”*

-Chef Instructors then analyze students’ work and may provide personalized feedback and suggestions for improvement.
-Because of their experience and expertise in the field, Chef Instructors are able to determine the success of a dish through the information students provide, as well as visual cues.
+Chef Instructors then analyze students’ work and may provide personalized feedback and suggestions for improvement, evaluating the outcome of a dish through the information students provide as well as visual cues.

 Online students can practice culinary techniques and receive instructor feedback at home.

-While a day in the life of an online culinary student varies, you can expect to spend anywhere from 15 to 22 hours per week, depending on your program, credential, and individual pace.
-Each week, students can participate in scheduled, live video discussions and lectures.
-Though instructors offer live lectures, they are also recorded so students can access them on their own schedule.
+While a day in the life of an online culinary student varies, you can expect to spend anywhere from 15 to 23 hours per week, depending on your program, credential, and individual pace.

-Chef Instructors explain how online students practice hands-on skills at home.
+Chef Luke Shaffer explains how online students practice hands-on skills at home.

-First things first: you’ll need WiFi and a device to complete your program.
+For starters, you’ll need WiFi and a device to complete your program.
 A strong internet connection is important to ensure lectures and online interactions are clear and easy to understand.
-But when it comes to the kitchen, online culinary students receive a standard toolkit containing some essential utensils and tools for their specific program, as well as a chef’s uniform complete with a coat, apron, and skull cap.
+In addition, online culinary students receive a standard toolkit containing some essential utensils and tools for their specific program, as well as a chef’s uniform complete with a coat, apron, and skull cap.

-These toolkits vary based upon your program.
-For example, a Pastry Arts student may receive different materials than a Culinary Arts student would.
+These toolkits vary based on your program; a Pastry Arts student may receive different materials than a Culinary Arts student would.
 But both include many of the essentials needed for coursework.

 Online students will also need to gather ingredients to complete weekly assignments.
 Chef Instructors provide online students with a list of ingredients and equipment needed for assignments so students can prepare in advance.